-Interactive Cosmic Ray Removal in Single or Double Exposures#
+Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

-The installation of the teareduce package also includes an auxiliary program called tea-cleanest, which enables the interactive cleaning of cosmic rays.
-This code is inspired by the cleanest code [Cardiel, 2020], although the approach to detecting cosmic rays differs.
-In particular, tea-cleanest allows to use the following algorithms to identify pixels suspected of being affected by cosmic-ray hits:
+The teareduce package installation includes an auxiliary program called tea-cleanest, which enables interactive cosmic ray cleaning.
+This tool works with both single exposures and multiple equivalent exposures (i.e., exposures with the same exposure time obtained under similar atmospheric conditions).
+The code is inspired by the cleanest code [Cardiel, 2020], although it uses a different approach for cosmic ray detection.
+Specifically, tea-cleanest supports the following algorithms for identifying pixels suspected of being affected by cosmic-ray hits:

 Warning

-If you use tea-cleanest, please remember to cite this web and the references corresponding to the algorithms employed.
+If you use tea-cleanest, please remember to cite [Cardiel et al., 2026], this web page, and the references corresponding to the detection algorithms employed (listed above).

-The program also allows alternatively loading a mask that indicates the location of the cosmic-ray pixels.
-In this case, the mask will be read from an external FITS file containing an array of integers, where any pixel with a value other than 0 is considered a cosmic-ray pixel.
+The program also allows loading a pre-existing mask that indicates the location of cosmic-ray pixels.
+In this case, the mask is read from an external FITS file containing an array of integers, where any pixel with a value other than 0 is considered a cosmic-ray pixel.

 The identified cosmic rays can be interpolated either automatically or under user supervision.
-To replace the signal in the cosmic-ray pixels, information from the neighboring pixels is used, and any of the following methods may be applied:
+To replace the signal in the cosmic-ray pixels, the program uses information from neighboring pixels and supports the following interpolation methods:

 • one-dimensional interpolation: along the X-axis or the Y-axis